ZachAndrews98/GroupMeBot/README.md

 `pip3 install -r requirements.txt` to download all required packages.
 Once all packages have downloaded, run `python3 Main.py` to begin running the program.
 On startup a config.ini file will be generated and you will be prompted to enter a [GroupMe API key](https://dev.groupme.com/).
-This key is INCREDIBLY important and should not be shared with ANYONE, the program will also not function without this.
+This key is **INCREDIBLY** important and should not be shared with ANYONE, the program will also not function without this.
 If you would like current weather capabilities you will also have to get a key for [OpenWeatherMap(OWM)](https://home.openweathermap.org/) and put that in the configuration file as well.
 Finally you will have to give a name for your bot and the group for your bot to monitor.
-This group you must at least initially be a member of since the group will be accessed using your GroupMe API key.
+This group must exist and you should at least initially be a member of since the group will be accessed using your GroupMe API key.

 ## Capabilities